codefuse-ai/ModelCache/README.md

 - [Contributing](#contributing)

 ## News
+- 🔥🔥[2025.06.28] Added a Websocket-based API, memory cache, multiprocessing-based embedding with configurable amount of workers, bulk-insert support in the backend, python 12 support and massive performance improvements
 - 🔥🔥[2024.10.22] Added tasks for 1024 developer day.
 - 🔥🔥[2024.04.09] Added Redis Search to store and retrieve embeddings in multi-tenant.
 This can reduce the interaction time between Cache and vector databases to 10ms.
 - 🔥🔥[2023.12.10] Integrated LLM embedding frameworks such as 'llmEmb', 'ONNX', 'PaddleNLP', 'FastText', and the image embedding framework 'timm' to bolster embedding functionality.